harveytriana/BlazorCrank/README.md

 ## Native dependencies support for Blazor WebAssembly - Issue when try use a callback from C++

 Excellent and amazing progress in Blazor.
-This project is intended to illustrate some experience of this new feature.
+This project is intended to illustrate some experience with this new feature.
 Also, the purpose is to show that there is an issue when using a C++ callback.

-To get into context, I have first written the mirror with a C# net6 console and a C++ library.
+To get into context, I have first written the experiment with a C# net6 console and a C++ library (attached projects here).

-The same modules from this C ++ library are then taken to a Blazor WASM project.
+The same code from this C++ library is then copied into a Blazor WASM project, in folder CppLibrary and referenced in project file as native reference.

 You can run the ```ConsoleAppTest``` console project to get this result: